 If you’ve been in the neighborhood over the last few months, you’ll know that the mods are already in place in preparation for the upcoming renovations.
 The mods take up virtually all of the space formerly used for Kiss N’ Ride, so if you typically have driven your students to school in the past, it might be time to consider sending them on the bus now, as traffic will be quite tight for the next few years.

 Teachers and staff have worked hard all summer to prepare for the new year, and we’re looking forward to another season of collaboration with them to ensure our students have an excellent experience at Cooper.

 What’s New with the Cooper PTO

-Over the summer, we refreshed out Cooper Spiritwear line of clothing, and we’re excited to start selling the new items this August.
+Over the summer, we refreshed our Cooper Spiritwear line of clothing, and we’re excited to start selling the new items this August.

-We continue to focus on shoring up our online presence, mostly through out web site and Facebook pages.
+We continue to focus on shoring up our online presence, mostly through our web site and Facebook pages.
 Our goal is to keep you up to date about the PTO, what we’re doing, and also what events and initiatives in our community may be of interest.
 We have a parent representative who works with the Safe Community Coalition to share topical and relevant speakers, movies, and books with our community, and we maintain a parent resource page with links to tutors and other academic support outlets.
-We will continue to post meeting minutes online, and will begin archiving our weekly newsletter as well.
+We will continue to post meeting minutes online.

 We will also keep streaming our monthly PTO meetings on Facebook in order to make it easier for you to listen in when you can’t attend in person.